Hoboken Public Library is here to help you.

 Getting an ID, Birth Certificate, and other vital documents

-Drop in to see us on Mondays from 11:00 AM to 2:00 PM at the Main Library (500 Park Avenue).
+Drop in to see us on Mondays from 11:00 AM to 1:00 PM at the Main Library (500 Park Avenue) and every other Friday from 11:30 AM to 1:30 PM at our Grand Street Branch (124 Grand St).
 An appointment is not required.

 About Our Services

 Hoboken Public Library connects people with each other, ideas, and opportunities to support lifelong learning, personal growth, and community development.
 Through this mission, the Social Work Team at the Library will work to ensure that you, the patron, will receive the best community resources we can provide.

 HPL Social Work Staff are not able to provide any clinical services (i.e. therapy).
 We are able to refer you to a social service agency that can provide clinical support.
 Our hours of operation are Monday through Friday, 10:00 am to 4:30 pm.
 Due to the nature of our work, we will not be available outside of these designated hours.

 Drop-in services do not require an appointment.
 We will have a maximum of 30 minutes to meet with each patron during these hours.
 If after an initial meeting takes place, the social worker determines that more time is needed to address your situation, we will find a time for a scheduled appointment.

 Social work services at the library are free of charge.
 We cannot guarantee that services we refer to you will also be free of charge, but we will always try to meet your needs.
 Your participation in drop-in hours and scheduled appointments is completely voluntary.